RagnarB83/ash-documentation/docs/ash_program_philosophy.rst

 This is work in progress.
 Currently the conda-forge route (for almost everything) seems to be the easiest for maintaining the Python, OpenMM and Julia dependencies.

-- *Ideally nothing should require compilation*
+- *Ideally static compilation is avoided*

 By using Julia we can do just-in-time-compilation for routines that need to be written in a compiled language.
-We should avoid Fortran/C code that requires compilation.
+We should avoid Fortran/C code that requires compilation thus complicating the installation process.